psocha/psocha.github.io/book-summaries/happy-singlehood.md

 # The Rise of Singlehood

 Singlehood is advancing in many directions at once.
-The age at first marriage is rising, divorce rates are high, unofficial cohabitation is becoming more popular, longer lifespans often mean longer periods of widowhood, and a growing (but still small) share of people never marry at all.
+The age at first marriage is rising, divorce rates are high, unofficial cohabitation is becoming more popular, longer lifespans often mean longer widowhoods, and a growing (but still small) share of people never marry at all.
 There are many reasons for these trends and for their global reach.
 Rather than actively defying culture, people are largely responding pragmatically to the incentives and threats of an urbanizing and industralizing world.